Princess Theatre (Woolloongabba): Description

-The Princess Theatre is a two-storeyed rectangular brick building fronting Annerley Road to the west, with a narrow laneway to either side and rear.
+The Princess Theatre is a two-storey rectangular brick building fronting Annerley Road to the west, with narrow laneways to either side and rear.
 The building has three roof sections, the front having a mansard roof and the auditorium and backstage having hipped corrugated iron roofs with central raised sections for ventilation.

 The symmetrical, rendered west elevation displays a highly decorative classical influence in its design.
 The central entrance portico has two corner columns, on square bases, with an entablature with a laurel frieze in relief.
 The entrance has double timber doors and arched fanlight with coloured glass panels.

 The ground floor has a shopfront to either side of the entrance, with a glazed wide arched opening framed by pilasters and entablature.
 The first floor has a verandah with rendered balustrade, columns, entablature and arched spandrel panels with decorative keystones.
 This elevation has a rooftop balustrade, between column tops surmounted by spheres, with a central curved pediment with laurels in relief.
 The mansard roof rises behind.

 The other three elevations are of face brick, having darker brick to the ground floor, with a parapet wall.
 The building has timber walkways along the north and south elevations with double timber doors and casement windows with fanlights opening from the auditorium.

 The foyer has a sloping floor to the auditorium entrance, and a central timber stair to the gallery level and first floor offices.
 The wall surfaces have been rendered and scribed to imitate stone blocks and a new ceiling with downlights has been installed.
 A door opens to the shops on either side.
 The landing level has carved timber balusters which pre-date the existing stair and balustrade.

 The auditorium is entered under the gallery, or dress circle.
 The landing above is supported by two cast iron columns and the sloping gallery by four timber posts.
 The underside of the gallery has pressed metal sheeting.
 A kitchen/bar has been installed in this area which is separated from the auditorium by an open stud wall.

 The auditorium has face brick walls with rendered pilasters and cornice, and timber architraves, dado and panelling below.
 The ceiling is curved at the corners with boarded panels running lengthwise, widthwise and diagonally.
 The central area has two roses on cast iron grating for ventilation.
 The proscenium arch has rendered pilasters and entablature with a laurel frieze.

 The backstage area is painted black.
 A high level walkway runs around the perimeter and a stair in the southeast corner leads to the basement.
 The basement has a concrete floor and contains a central storage/performance space with dressing rooms to the north and an office area to the south, all with external access.

 The first floor contains offices open onto the west verandah.
 Toilets behind open off the top of the stair.
 The gallery is accessed from the landing and contains six rows of tiered seating.